ETERNA-earkiv/eterna-image-converter/documentation/README.md

-RODA PLUGIN TEMPLATE
+IMAGE CONVERTER PLUGIN
 -----

-Project Template to serve as a basis for the development of RODA Plugins.
-You can use it in order to create your own RODA plugins.
+Project Template to serve as a basis for the development of Image Converter Plugin.
+You can use it in order to create your own Image Converter plugin.